mhergenrader/twilightlegion/README.md

 If for some reason, I have not included you and you assisted in the development of the project, please contact me ASAP so I can.

-<h2>Planned features for later updates (if space and time allow)</h2>

-* TI-92+ and Voyage 200 porting capabilities
-* Link play between calcs (I want to include the regular I/O port, but I also want to test out Kevin Kofler's USB methods to use them as well)
-* other different kinds of attacks than the ones here
-* a bonus mode besides the ones here, like an All-Star mode like in SSBM
-* perhaps a sequel? not really likely unless people want one - email me if you support the idea because at this point, I'm not really sure...
-I am continuing with another project after this one for which I have already developed some of the engine

-NOTE: This game will not include a level editor, as the sprites are not generic enough, and I would like to make different projects after I add the updates above.

 Enjoy the game and thank you for downloading!